Eucalyptol

-Eucalyptol is a monoterpenoid.
-A colorless liquid, it is a bicyclic ether.
-Eucalyptol has a fresh mint-like smell and a spicy, cooling taste.
+Eucalyptol (also called cineole) is a monoterpenoid colorless liquid, and a bicyclic ether.
+It has a fresh camphor-like odor and a spicy, cooling taste.
 It is insoluble in water, but miscible with organic solvents.
-Eucalyptol makes up ~70–90% of eucalyptus oil.
+Eucalyptol makes up about 70–90% of eucalyptus oil.
 Eucalyptol forms crystalline adducts with hydrohalic acids, o-cresol, resorcinol, and phosphoric acid.
 Formation of these adducts is useful for purification.

 In 1870, F. S. Cloez identified and ascribed the name "eucalyptol" to the dominant portion of Eucalyptus globulus oil.

 Uses

 Because of its pleasant, spicy aroma and taste, eucalyptol is used in flavorings, fragrances, and cosmetics.
-Cineole-based eucalyptus oil is used as a flavouring at low levels (0.002%) in various products, including baked goods, confectionery, meat products, and beverages.
+Cineole-based eucalyptus oil is used as a flavoring at low levels (0.002%) in various products, including baked goods, confectionery, meat products, and beverages.
 In a 1994 report released by five top cigarette companies, eucalyptol was listed as one of the 599 additives to cigarettes.
 It is claimed to be added to improve the flavor.

-Eucalyptol is an ingredient in commercial mouthwashes, and has been used in traditional medicine as a cough suppressant.
+Eucalyptol is an ingredient in commercial mouthwashes and cough suppressants.